On-premise DRM or Cloud DRM for IPTV in India? A comprehensive analysis comparing costs, security, and key pros and cons of each DRM solution

 On-premise vs Cloud DRM: Which Solution is Best for IPTV Providers in India?

 India’s expanding IPTV market is facing an urgent challenge: how to protect digital content in an age of increasingly sophisticated and widespread piracy.
-As a result, Digital Rights Management (DRM) has become a mission-critical component of any OTT/IPTV provider’s technical infrastructure.
+As a result, Digital Rights Management has become a mission-critical component of any OTT/IPTV provider’s technical infrastructure.

 But for many service providers, a key decision remains unclear: